Fleas (Order: Siphonaptera)

 Siphonaptera Recording Scheme

 Not everyone can identify the many flea species, of course.
-However, if you find a flea you can send it to the Siphonaptera Recording Scheme at the following address and they will identify it for you.
-If you enclose a stamped, self-addressed envelope, not only will they tell you what species it is, but they will return your flea, if you want it back:
+However, if you find a flea you can send it to the Siphonaptera Recording Scheme and they will identify it for you.

 Please note, the recording scheme is not part of the Amateur Entomologists' Society and we cannot answer any queries on behalf of the scheme.